Creating the Perfect Author Website: A Step-by-Step Guide

 Use the below techniques to keep your author website fresh and engaging:

-- New content: Add a new blog, refresh your bio picture or even change your intro banner to suit an upcoming release to make readers regularly open your website.
+- New content: Add a new blog, refresh your bio picture, or even change your intro banner to suit an upcoming release.

-- Upcoming books: If you want your new releases to get attention, add them to your site like Charlie Cochet has done in the above picture.
+- Upcoming books: If you want your new releases to get attention, add them as Charlie Cochet has done in the above picture.

 - Monitor your website: Don’t forget to check links and all your pages to ensure everything still works as intended